A-NZ-PEPPOL/A-NZ-accreditation-documents/Australian Peppol Authority/README.md

 ## 1. Submit an expression of interest

-To submit an expression of interest with the Australian Peppol Authority do this via ATO Digital service provider (DSP) PortalExternal link.
-You can find out how to register and access the Portal from Online services for DSPs.
+To submit an expression of interest with the Australian Peppol Authority do this via [ATO Digital service provider (DSP) Portal](https://developer.sbr.gov.au/portal/servicedesk/customer/portal/1).
+You can find out how to register and access the Portal from [Online services for DSPs](https://softwaredevelopers.ato.gov.au/OnlineservicesforDSPs).

 If you are not able to access the ATO DSP Portal because you are not eligible to register, you can submit via eInvoicing@ato.gov.au.